crazyoptimist/crazyoptimist-github-io/content/post/2023/vim-notes.md

 Now you've got a correct understanding of buffers in vim, that means you can supercharge your daily coding with Vim. :D

+### Search and Replace Across Multiple Files

+Vim has a native feature called "quickfix", which facilitates finding a list of positions in files.
+You can check it out by typing `:help quickfix`.

+You can use Vim's native command to add findings to the quickfix list, or 3rd party extensions to achieve the same.

+#### Using "vimgrep" Command

+Let's say you want to find all occurrences of `windows` in the current working directory.

+`:vimgrep /windows/gj **/*.*`

+- `g` is a flag instructing "Add all matches in a line to the quickfix list."
+- `j` is a flag instructing "Do not jump the cursor to the location of first pattern match."
+- `**` is the pattern for all subdirectories
+- `*.*` is the wildcard file name with wildcard extensions

+If you want to search in a specific subdirectory:

+`:vimgrep /windows/gj contents/**/*.*`

+- `contents` is the subdirectory name

+As the result of `vimgrep` command, the quickfix list will be filled with all findings.

+#### Using Telescope with RipGrep

+Very simple, you only need to press <Ctrl + q> after you got findings.
+It will add all findings to the quickfix list.

+#### Nativating the Quickfix List

+Here are commands that you can manage the quickfix list.

+- :copen - Open the quickfix list window.
+- :ccl or :cclose - Close the quickfix list window.
+- :cnext or :cn - Go to the next item on the list.
+- :cprev or :cp - Go to the previous item on the list.
+- :cfirst - Go to the first item on the list.
+- :clast - Go to the last item on the list.
+- :cc <n> - Go to the nth item.

+#### Replace Across Files

+Vim has `cfdo` and `cdo` commands that allows you to run commands for each files in the quickfix list.

+`:cfdo %s/windows/window/g | update`

+Above command will replace all occurrences of `windows` with `window` in the quickfix list and write the buffers.

 ### Common Issues

 Pasting from the system clipboard generates extra empty lines and indents.